 Young children have under-developed immune systems and as such, they are more vulnerable to illnesses and infections.
 When you become a parent, it’s always beneficial to have an understanding of common illnesses in children and to learn how to spot signs of mild and more severe ailments.
 Make sure you have a first aid kit at home and supplies to tend to injuries caused by slips and trips if you go out for the day and stock your medicine cupboard with products like paracetamol for infants.
 If you suspect that your child has symptoms of a serious illness or you’re worried that their condition is deteriorating, don’t hesitate to seek advice.
 If your child has a fever, they develop a skin rash or they become very lethargic, call your doctor.

 We tend to focus on healthy eating and physical activity when it comes to talking about health.
 The truth is that mental wellbeing is equally important.
 Take steps to prioritize and nourish mental health as a family.
 Communicate openly, encourage talking and make time for fun.
 Spend time together, socialize, use activities like creative pursuits to express emotions and let your kids know that they can come to you at any time if they want to talk.
 Here are some more ways you can support your child with their mental health if you are concerned.

 Healthy eating is hugely beneficial from an early age.
 Our diets should provide our bodies with essential nutrients, vitamins and minerals.
 Aim to ensure your child has a healthy, balanced diet and encourage them to try a wide range of foods.
-If you have a fussy eater in the family, it’s a great idea to try and hide vegetables or fruit in smoothies, soups and homemade sauces and to present your plates in a way that appeals to kids.
+If you have a fussy eater in the family, it’s a great idea to try and hide vegetables and fruit in different dishes or smoothies, soups and homemade sauces and to present your plates in a way that appeals to kids.
 You could turn a cucumber into a crocodile, for example, or use vegetables to make smiley faces.
 There are some fabulous ideas and tutorials available online.